aws1313/VelocityWhitelist/README.md

 # 📃VelocityWhitelist
-A Proxy wide Whitelist for Velocity
+A Proxy wide Whitelist for Velocity **with added Geyser/Floodgate support**

 ## Permissions
 | Permission | Purpose |